Bodichane/DataCenterMonitor/README.md

 `{“error”: “Abnormal temperature detected!”}`

-You can then view the measurement history with /datacenter/history and check the overall status of the system with /datacenter/status, without needing to provide any additional parameters.
+You can then view the measurement history with /datacenter/history and check the overall status of the system with /datacenter/status, without needing to provide any additional parameters

-Translated with DeepL.com (free version)